timjogorman/Multisentence-AMR-guidelines/ms-amr.md

 If someone is part of an organization, then the way to encode that is to link them together with implicit arguments on an instance of "have-org-role-91".
 Part/Whole should only be used in the organizational senses when discussing company-company relations, like "Google is part of Alphabet".

-** Note that WHOLE/PART relationships are essentially hierarchical**
+**Note that WHOLE/PART relationships are essentially hierarchical**

 These may theoretically have a whole chain of relationships (a hair is part of a dog, a dog is part of a pack, etc.).
 If one sentence mentions "I hurt my left hand" and another sentence mentions "More specifically, my thumb hurts", you want to be able to capture that hierarchical structure -- that the thumb is part of the left hand, and that the left hand is part of the person.

+**Do not mark Part/Whole between wikified entities**

+We do not want to be annotating information that should be coming out of a database.
+Debating whether "barcelona" is part of "spain" is a bit of a waste of annotator time, because we already should have that kind of information in a database.
+However, if you see something like "the area", we may indeed want to identify a part/whole link if it's relevant.

-**Part/Whole is not for mere spatial inclusion**
+**Part/Whole is not for temporary or irrelevant spatial inclusion**

 The particular building your are sitting in might be, in some technical level, a part of your city, of your state, your nation, and the world.
 But for the most part, AMR has not added inferential annotations for this kind of link, and so we will not be marking those links.
 Use part/whole only when the individual components truly do amount to parts of a whole -- a building might make up a university campus in a way that justified "part/whole" relation, for example, but doesn't deserve the same part/whole relationship to "the united states" or "the milky way".

 One of the tests for this that is expressive of the kind of annotations we want for AMR, is whether the part/whole relation is necessary for understanding what is being referred to (or could be).
 If you say "the buildings" and someone asks "which buildings?" and you can answer "the buildings on campus", then you might want to mark the part/whole relationship between buildings and campus.

 **Part/Whole is most necessary when this compositional part/whole information is needed for reference**